 Back in the old series, the Fourth Doctor would occasionally break out the Death Glare if circumstances warranted.
-In "Genesis of the Daleks", the look he gives the Time Lord who stole his TARDIS and dropped him on Skaro should have had the guy needing to regenerate on the spot.
+In "Genesis of the Daleks", the look he gives the Time Lord who stole his TARDIS and dropped him on Skaro should have made the guy regenerate on the spot.

 Michael from The Office busts out the glare from time to time, for example when Dwight went to Jan saying that he should be Regional Manager and then lied, saying he was at the dentist.
 Michael is usually a complete buffoon, but when he does that glare...he is pretty creepy looking.